The Underground Railroad / The Underground Railroad in Pickaway County

 In more recent years, Pickaway County experienced industrial growth and modernization.
 The construction of the Scioto Valley Railroad in the late 19th century enabled the transportation of goods to larger markets.
 The county also became known for its manufacturing industry, including the production of farm equipment and textiles.
 Today, Pickaway County continues to thrive as a diverse community with a strong agricultural base, while also embracing advanced industries, vibrant arts and culture, and a commitment to preserving its historical heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pickaway County, Ohio.
+This timeline provides a condensed summary of the historical journey of Pickaway County, Ohio.

 • 1803: Pickaway County is established on March 1, 1803, as the 26th county in the state of Ohio.